 On top of the ground.

-1. Relating to or living in the upper zone of the ocean, from the surface to a depth of about 200 meters (656 feet).
+stratum of the sea extends from the surface to a depth of about 200 meters (656 feet).

-2. Of or relating to the part of the oceanic zone, or stratum. into which enough sunlight enters for photosynthesis to take place.
+The epipelagic layer of the sea is also the part into which enough sunlight enters for photosynthesis to take place.

 1. When capitalized, a Christian festival, observed on January 6, commemorating the manifestation of Christ to the gentiles in the persons of the Magi; Twelfth-day.